-At that time, in 1991, it was reported that for years AVD had known about, but done little to nothing to stop, rampant sexual abuse that had occurred in the boys’ school during the 80s and into the beginning of the 90s.
-This particular accusation was somewhat less certain though, as AVD has testified that he was unaware of sexual abuse having occurred in his school, prior to it being investigated in 1991.
+At that time, in 1991, it was also reported that for years AVD had known about, but done little to nothing to stop the rampant sexual abuse that had occurred in the boys’ school during the 80s and into the beginning of the 90s.
+This accusation was somewhat less certain though, as AVD has testified that he was unaware of sexual abuse having occurred in his school, prior to it being investigated in 1991.

 1. Over the years, until recently, IDS had been friendly with and had expressed appreciation for AVD.
 For some, this association with AVD casts doubt on IDS’s character, as AVD had admitted to using excessive corporal punishment and had been accused of knowing about and ignoring the horrible sexual abuse that went on unabated for years in his school.